Bakisha/USCL/README.md

         red, green, blue - number for brightness (depending of max_brightness variable)

 -    cube_name.LED(z, x, y,  brightness);
-        Set all colors at same brightness (white) (this is more single-color cubes, since single color cubes averages intesity of brightness when using colored animations)
+        Set all colors at same brightness (white) (this is more for single-color cubes, since single color cubes averages intesity of brightness when using colored animations)

 -    cube_name.RED(z, x, y,  brightness);
-      Set only red leds
+      Set only red leds , brightness is determined by color bit depth
 -    cube_name.GREEN(z, x, y,  brightness);
-      Set only green leds
+      Set only green leds , brightness is determined by color bit depth
 -    cube.BLUE(z, x, y,  brightness);
-      Set only blue leds
+      Set only blue leds , brightness is determined by color bit depth

 Only few complex functions included: